 As you consider ways to stay active socially, remember that one of the best ways is to volunteer for charitable organizations.
 Not only will you keep your social calendar full, but you’ll also feel good about helping others and bettering your community.
 As Abraham Lincoln said, “To ease another’s heartache is to forget one’s own.”

 The key with anything – whether staying active or keeping your mind alert – is to being creative in all you do.
 Give yourself over to possibility and keep a keen interest in the world around you.
 Soon, staying active will become a habit instead of a chore.

-If you need more tips on ways to stay active and engaged as you age, reference Seniorly for more information.
+If you need more tips on ways to stay active and engaged as you age, click here for even more helpful Seniorly resources.